-Here you'll find a list of our nine available courses and their curriculum.
+Here you'll find a list of our eight available courses and their curriculum.
 We prefer that you sign up for the three classes that you are most interested in.
 When you sign up, make sure that you pick the week that has the most favorable timing for you.
 Each course lasts for one week.

 Introduction to Genetics: What makes you you?